...

 Once you’ve gathered all the required documentation and confirmed that your business meets Walmart’s criteria, you’re ready to begin the sign-up process.
 The next step is creating your seller account and setting up your storefront—here’s exactly how to do it.

-Step 1 – Create Your Walmart Marketplace Seller Account
+Step 1 – Create Your Walmart Seller Account

 How to Sell on Walmart Marketplace - Signup Form